-Between October 2021 and January 2022, Virginia saw a spike in the 7-day average of doses administered.
-In general, the number of vaccines administered decreased as the winter 2021-2022 Omicron surge subsided.
-As of December 21st, 2022 the peak average number of vaccines administered in Virginia in December occurred on December 13th, with 8,243 doses (Source).
-These trends in Virginia generally match that of the United States as a whole, which saw an increase in demand for vaccines during the winter months when the first Omicron variant was spreading, then a general decrease in demand from the second half of January 2022 onward, and a slight uptake in vaccinations again as the BA.5 subvariant began to spread (Source; Source).
-Statewide and nationally, the daily number of vaccines administered gradually decreased over the month of November and started to slightly increase again in December (Source; Source).
+As of January 25th, 2023 the peak average number of vaccines administered in Virginia in January occurred on January 9th, with 4,960 doses administered on that day (Source).
+These trends in Virginia generally match that of the United States as a whole, which saw an increase in demand for vaccines during Winter 2021-2022 when the first Omicron variant was spreading, then a general decrease in demand from the second half of January 2022 onward, and a slight uptake in vaccinations again as the BA.5 subvariant began to spread in late 2022 (Source; Source).
+Statewide and nationally, the daily number of vaccines administered gradually decreased over the month of November 2022, started to slightly increase again in December, and then fell again in January 2023 (Source; Source).